aicroe/sacnn/README.md

 $ python train.py
 ```

 It reads the data saved at _data_ in order to train the network.
-Saves the trained parameters in the _data_ folder.
+Saves the trained parameters a folder called equals as the network.

 ## Evaluate